Love Your Brain: Supplements & Simple Daily Habits for a Sharper, Happier Future

 As we enter midlife and beyond, it becomes more important than ever to look after our most valuable organ, the brain.
 It controls everything including thoughts, emotions, memory, decision making and physical coordination.
 Yet many of us do not actively think about brain health until something feels off.

-Did you know that cognitive changes are one of the strongest predictors of independence as we age?
+Did you know that cognitive changes are an important predictor of independence as we age?
 Research shows that when the brain has to work harder to process information or react quickly, everyday steadiness and physical confidence can be affected.

-Modern life places constant demands on the brain including technology, stress, disrupted sleep, nutrient poor diets and low sunlight exposure.
-While genetics influence how our brain ages, daily behaviours have enormous impact.
+Modern life places constant demands on the brain including technology, stress, disrupted sleep, nutrient-poor diets and low sunlight exposure.
+While genetics influence how our brain ages, daily behaviours also have an important impact.

 The message from both experts is empowering.
 It is never too early or too late to start caring for your brain.